 It is important that there is a proper balance between quantitative and qualitative risk management.
 Statistical data help to estimate the (financial) risks, but the human factor is also very important.
 This may provide insight into why people did or did not carry out certain actions in the past, how they approached the risks or how the organisational culture was changed.

-A number of risks are the same for many organisations.
+A number of risks and risk factors are the same for many organisations.
 These could be the risk of loss of customers, but also the risk of failing business processes or making wrong decisions.
 Other risks are related to a specific sector or enterprise.

 Many factors lead to the fact that an organisation is exposed to risks.
 Here, internal and external factors are distinguished.